How to apply

 - use of the 60+ and Senior (65+) SmartPass is subject to the full conditions of carriage of the transport operator

 - the SmartPass remains the property of the Department for Infrastructure and may be withdrawn at any time

 - after you have boarded the vehicle and requested your ticket, you should check the ticket to ensure that the details of your journey are correct.
 If the details are not correct, you should inform the driver/conductor immediately

 - the personal information which you and any countersignatory provide on this form will be processed and held by Translink for the purposes of managing and operating the Concessionary Fares Scheme.
 The Department for Infrastructure sponsors this scheme and may use non-personal statistical data collected and provided by Translink to analyse current and plan for future uses of the scheme.
 The Department may also use personal data provided by Translink to investigate cases of alleged fraudulent use

 - it is the responsibility of 60+ and Senior (65+) SmartPass holders to keep their SmartPass in good working condition.
 If a SmartPass is lost or damaged the SmartPass holder will have to pay for a replacement and will not be refunded for any fares paid in the interim

 How to use

-Click on the link below to view a PDF document showing you how to use your Senior Citizen SmartPass.
+On the link below you can view a PDF document showing you how to use your Senior Citizen SmartPass.